exonum/exonum-doc/src/home/design-overview.md

 block, they execute every transaction in the given order and apply changes to its data storage.
 3. The hash of a new data storage state.
-The state itself is not included; however, transactions are applied deterministically and unequivocally, and the hash of data storage coincides for different nodes.
+The state itself is not included; however, transactions are applied deterministically and unequivocally.
+The agreement on the hash of data storage is a part of the Exonum consensus algorithm, so it is guaranteed to coincide for all validators.
 4. Service transactions.
 They do not participate in any business logic but are necessary for Exonum to ensure network availability.

-**TODO: check**

 The Exonum holds a "data-storage" and "transactions" at the high level of abstraction.
 The Core provides transactions to be sent, received and executed;